csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

 One issue that repeatedly came up was our design for the app, and how we would gather data about the distances between rooms.

+We noticed that the app do not need to display a map which directs from one room to another on the User Interface.
+The app only needs to list out the order of rooms a hospital staff should visit if he/she wishes to minimize the walking distances throughout his/her working hours.